mikenoired/discrete_resolver/README.md

 1. Generate a truth table
 2. Show step-by-step evaluation
 3. Provide a detailed explanation
-4. Save the results to `result.txt`
+4. Save the results to `result.md`

 Type 'q' to quit the program.